Singular Hodge theory for combinatorial geometries: Deletion induction for

-as a direct summand.
-We have two pairings on $\IH(\Mip^F)$ that are \textit{a priori} different: the one induced by the inclusion of $\IH(\Mip^F)$ into $\CH(\Mip^F)$, and the one induced by the inclusion $f$ followed by the inclusion of $\tIH(\M)$ into $\CH(\M)$.
+such as the inclusions of direct summands in the decomposition of Corollary \ref{centering}.
+There are two pairings on $\IH(\Mip^F)$ that are \textit{a priori} different: the one induced by the inclusion of $\IH(\Mip^F)$ into $\CH(\Mip^F)$, and the one induced by the inclusion $f$ and the pairing on $\CH(\M)$.
+Note that the shift by $(\crk F)/2$ ensures that these pairings have the same degree.